What is Reflexology

 GIFT VOUCHERS MAKE AN IDEAL PRESENT FOR MOTHERS DAY, BIRTHDAY OR SPECIAL OCCASION GIFT.

-Vouchers are in units of £5, £10 or £20 (or multiples of) and can be used for half hour or 1 hour sessions or a block of treatments.
+Vouchers can be purchased for half hour or 1 hour sessions or a block of treatments.

 Contact Suzanne for further details on 077 917 53 888